-The Graduate School of Dentistry has a high level of international competence, and as a base for dental education and research in Asia, it conducts education and research through international cooperation with the world's leading dental schools.
-Approximately 1/4 of graduate students are international students.
-Regardless of nationality, it is a great attraction for young students, who are expected to play an active role in the global society, that it is a daily environment in which students aspire to the same dental science.
+The Graduate School of Dentistry has a high level of international competence, and as a base for dental education and research in Asia, our education and research are conducted with the world's leading dental schools.
+Approximately a quarter of graduate students are from outside Japan.
+It is common for us that students from various cultural backgrounds strive together toward the same goal to pursue dental science.
+Eventually, this environment nurtures leaders in the global society.
+On behalf of all faculty members of the Graduate School of Dentistry, we are proud to commit ourselves to educational research and are fully aware of our mission.